bjeong99/Battleship/INSTALL.md

 - Player can randomly place ships at any point in placement if they feel lazy (though they cannot remove those ships that are randomly placed)
 - Command to allow player to indicate he/she is finished placing ships

+- type in manually e.g.
+  [x] [y] down battleship
+  for example 1 1 down aircraftcarrier
+  or 2 5 right submarine
+  or A 6 up cruiser
+  or h 9 left destroyer

+  (No commas required)

+- when you type in manually, type finish to complete

+- to remove ships randomly (which you cannot do with random) random [ship] where ship could be battleship, cruiser, destroyer, aircraftcarrier

+- type in random to randomly lay down ships (at any point) e.g. just random

+- type in clear to clear
+  - two clears required to move to next player

 - AI will always lay down ships randomly on map